Graduate Teaching Assistantships

 Assistantships may be renewed for a second year but such renewals will not be honored unless, by the beginning of the new appointment (August 1) the student has: (1) an academic record free of "I" and "X" grades (except for thesis or internship credits); and (2) a guidance committee and an approved thesis proposal, approved applied practicum placement, or areas selected and approved for a comprehensive exam.
 Those serving on an assistantship are expected to register for no less than nine, and no more than twelve, credit hours per semester unless fewer hours are required for graduation.
 NOTE: Students who are funded by an assistantship during their first year and wish to continue their assistantship during their second year must submit a letter of interest including the information listed below by the following deadlines.

-Interested students should submit their application materials by November 15 for the following fall semester and October 1 for the following spring semester.
-(In other words, applicants seeking funding for fall, 2012 must submit their materials by November 15, 2011, while spring, 2011 applicants seeking funding must submit their materials by October 1, 2011.)
-Students must also submit their CV/resume and a letter of interest to Dr. Jonetta Weber at email@example.com (a) indicating that they wish to be considered for an assistantship, and (b) elaborating why they feel they would be a good candidate for an assistantship.
+Interested students should submit their application materials by January 5 for the following fall semester and October 1 for the following spring semester.
+Students must also submit their CV/resume and a letter of interest to Dr. Jonetta Weber at firstname.lastname@example.org (a) indicating that they wish to be considered for an assistantship, and (b) elaborating why they feel they would be a good candidate for an assistantship.
 Awards are generally determined by March 15 for the fall semester and November 1 for the spring semester.
 The Doctoral Admissions Committee may also request an interview with assistantship candidates.
 NOTE: Students must submit a letter of interest for each upcoming semester (fall and spring) in which they are interested in being considered for an assistantship.

 For more information on available assistantships, contact Dr. Jonetta Weber, Director of Academic Services, at email@example.com or (502) 852-8028.